by Michael Maciel

 The answer lies not so much in the “what” as in the “how.”
 How do we approach our hopes and dreams; how do we formulate our prayers, our vision, and our goals in a way that gives us the best chances for success?
 What is realistic to pray for, and what by anyone’s judgment is nothing more than a pipe-dream?

 Setting the trajectory for your life is like throwing a ball.
-The better your stance and the stronger your arm, the farther you will be able to throw it, and the more accurately you will hit your target.
+The better your stance and the stronger your arm, the farther and more accurately you will be able to throw it.
 But, here’s the overriding condition: your target must be close enough to hit.
 No one can reasonably expect to hit a target a mile away.
 When it comes to prayer—the Law of Mind—this principle works in exactly the same way.

 When an apple falls from an apple tree, it usually lands somewhere close by.
 It doesn’t immediately launch itself into orbit around the Earth.
 Our goal might be something similarly spectacular, but unless we break the journey down into bite-sized chunks, we will never reach it.
 This requires thought.
 What do I have to do first to get one step closer to realizing my dream?
-Pray for that.
+Pray for what you want and you will get what you need.

 Keep your eye on the endgame, but put your spiritual and mental resources into attaining that first step.
 When it comes to mastering the Law of Mind, this is what “Honor your father and mother” means.
 Start with what you have and build from there.
 Every successful entrepreneur knows this.